Gross income is broadly defined by IRC §61(a) as "Except as otherwise provided…, gross income means all income from whatever source derived".

-The adjusted gross income (AGI) is equal to gross income minus the adjustments to gross income.
-The AGI is an important intermediate quantity, in that certain personal deductions are available if they are greater than a certain percentage of the AGI, establishing a floor for the deductions.
+The adjusted gross income (AGI) = gross income minus the adjustments to gross income.
+The AGI is an important intermediate quantity, in that certain personal deductions are available if they exceed a certain percentage of the AGI, establishing a floor for the deductions, such as the 10% AGI floor that applies to medical and dental expense deductions.
 Only the amounts of the deductions that are above the floor are deductible.
-Some deductions are limited by a ceiling, equal to a certain percentage of the AGI.
-For instance, there is a 7.5% floor for the medical expense deduction and a ceiling on the charitable contribution deduction, generally about 50%, that depends on the type of property or property interest that is being donated and the type of organization receiving the property.
-For instance, if the taxpayer has adjusted gross income of $100,000, and deductible medical expenses of $8000, only $500 of those expenses can be deducted from AGI.
-If the medical expenses were less than $7500, then there would be no deduction at all.
+Some deductions are limited by a ceiling, also equal to a certain percentage of the AGI, such as the ceiling on the charitable contribution deduction, generally about 50%, that depends on the type of property or property interest that is being donated and the type of organization receiving the property.
+For instance, if the taxpayer has adjusted gross income of $100,000, and deductible medical expenses of $11,000, only $1,000 of those expenses can be deducted from AGI.
+If the medical expenses were less than $10,000, then there would be no deduction at all.
 Likewise, the taxpayer cannot deduct more than $50,000 of charitable contributions, assuming that the 50% ceiling applies.

 Deductions from Adjusted Gross Income